General Program Information

-Historically, what is the rate of acceptance for MSMHS-PS students who choose to apply to the TUC Doctor of Pharmacy program?
+Historically, what is the rate of acceptance for MSMHS-COP students who choose to apply to the TUC Doctor of Pharmacy program?

-Historically, 85% to 95% of MSMHS-PS students who who interview for the TUC College of Pharmacy have been accepted.
-The acceptance rate for applicants who apply directly to the College of Pharmacy (without having first attended the MSMHS-PS program) averages 55% to 65%.
+Historically, 85% to 95% of MSMHS-COP students who interview for the TUC College of Pharmacy have been accepted.
+The acceptance rate for applicants who apply directly to the College of Pharmacy (without having first attended the MSMHS-COP program) averages 55% to 65%.

-I've read that participation in the MSMHS-PS program, with a 3.0 or better GPA, will guarantee me an interview for the TUC Doctor of Pharmacy program.
+I've read that participation in the MSMHS-COP program, with a 3.0 or better GPA, will guarantee me an interview for the TUC Doctor of Pharmacy program.
 How does that work?

 Students who earn and maintain a GPA of 3.0 or better are guaranteed an interview for the Doctor of Pharmacy program during the next application cycle, provided they satisfy all Doctor of Pharmacy application requirements, including satisfaction of program pre-requisites and submission of a PharmCAS application for the current cycle.
 Dependent upon individual student performance, some students will be encouraged to interview at the start of the Spring semester (between January and the end of March).
 For some, the interview needs to wait until the end of the Spring semester in order to accumulate a more comprehensive track record.
 Seats will be held open for these candidates.
-Students are encouraged to consult with their faculty adviser to determine when they should interview.
-Full details are on the Admissions Process page.
+Students are encouraged to consult with their Program Director and/or Faculty Advisor to determine when they are eligible and should interview.

-If I am accepted, am I required to submit a deposit to reserve my seat in the MSMHS-PS program?
+If I am accepted, am I required to submit a deposit to reserve my seat in the MSMHS-COP program?

 Yes.
 A non-refundable deposit of $500.00 will be required to reserve a seat in the program.
 Upon matriculation, this deposit will be applied to the first semester's tuition.

-As a student in the MSMHS-PS program, when I interview for the College of Pharmacy, am I guaranteed an acceptance?
+As a student in the MSMHS-COP program, when I interview for the College of Pharmacy, am I guaranteed an acceptance?

 No. Acceptance into the College of Pharmacy is not guaranteed, though it is expected that a large percentage of students will be accepted into our pharmacy school or another pharmacy school to which they have applied.
 Students are encouraged to apply to several different colleges of pharmacy reflecting a broad range of requirements.